Here’s a sage piece of advice for parents struggling with their children’s sleep habits: this too shall pass.

 6. The early bird

 If your child isn’t an early waker, you should thank your lucky stars!
-There are many babies who think the crack of dawn, or before, is the perfect time to get the day started, and they simply will not buy into the concept that if it’s dark, they should be asleep.
+There are many babies who think the crack of dawn, or the hour before, is the perfect time to get the day started, and they simply will not buy into the concept that if it’s dark, they should be asleep.
 Throw in daylight saving changes a couple of times a year and it can all get a little too much.
 Your child will grow out of this habit – but be warned, it may not be until their teen years!
 In the meantime, try and see the best in those quiet early hours.
 Have some snuggles, a warm drink and some quality time, before the rest of the world wakes.

 7. Come back!